Nevenall/remark-containers/README.md

 ##### `config`

-The markdown string from after `::: type` until the end of the line.
+The string after `::: type` until the end of the line.
+Can be used to configure how the transform operates.

 ##### `tokenize`